-Set a budget and assume the ROIs you want to procure is quite tricky when you initialize the user journey.
-But you need to establish one before you bring on a personalized strategy on the table.
+Setting a budget and assuming the ROIs you want to procure is quite tricky when you initialize the user journey.
+But you need to establish one before you bring on a personalized strategy to the table.

-Segmentation is an integral part of the personalized strategy—segment users before you provide him a customized experience.
+Segmentation is an integral part of the personalized strategy—segment users before you provide them with a customized experience.
 Also, you must have all the required information about the marketing prospect to customize the experience.